-In this six-part seminar, we’ll explore how food takes on meaning and interacts with feeling and emotion across cultures, using our own kitchens and communities as laboratories.
+In this four-part seminar, we’ll explore how food takes on and creates meaning in our lives.

 Our food choices are infused with meaning.
 They tell stories about our histories and form the basis of our habits.
 In this course, we’ll ask the questions: How do our associations with food influence what we cook and how we eat, and how does cuisine in turn impact our emotions and shape our culture?

-Over the course of six weeks, we’ll explore food through the lens of culture and media and in the context of the current pandemic.
-We’ll explore how food and feelings interact across cultures, using our own kitchens and communities as our primary laboratories.
-Using methods practiced by cultural anthropologists, we’ll look at how food and our senses interplay with feelings of lust and disgust, travel and curiosity, environment and geography, and ritual and nostalgia.
-Along the way, we’ll hear from experts across the field of food studies, from a bio-anthropologist to a wine buyer.
-Through anthropological exercises and conversations about our own culinary lives and those of others, we’ll develop a layered and contextual understanding of our cultivated sense of taste and place and the emotional content that comes with it.
+Over the course of four weeks, we’ll look at culture through the lens of food.
+Using the anthropologist’s toolkit as well as our own kitchens and communities as our primary laboratories, we’ll investigate how food and our senses interplay with feelings of lust and disgust, travel and curiosity, environment and geography, and identity.
+Along the way, we’ll uncover methods used by experts across the field of food studies from bio-anthropologists to gastrodiplomats and oenophiles.
+Through anthropological exercises, conversations about our culinary lives and those of others, and a final-session wine tasting, we’ll develop a layered and contextual understanding of our cultivated sense of taste and place and the emotional content that comes with it.

 Syllabus at a Glance

-There are six total sessions included in this purchase, each lasting for 1.5 hours on six consecutive Wednesdays beginning February 24.
+This course includes four total sessions included in this purchase, each lasting for 1.5 hours on four consecutive Tuesdays beginning March 29.

 Outside of class, we’ll discover truths about our own tastes using anthropological methods, building up to our final project: creating an anthropological food experience, which we’ll share with one another through our virtual potluck.